dnsimple/dnsimple-support/content/articles/spf-record.markdown

 ---

 <note>
 Although the SPF record type is deprecated, it's still supported by DNSimple name servers.
-In the future we may discontinue serving SPF records, so you should **always** have a TXT record whose content is the same as the record using the SPF type.
+We may discontinue serving SPF records in the future, so you should **always** have a TXT record whose content is the same as the record using the SPF type.
 </note>

 ## What's an SPF record?